Adhil-Bin-Nadeer/Data-Structure-Using-C/README.md

  <a href="https://github.com/Adhil-Bin-Nadeer/Data-Structure-Using-C/blob/main/Queue.c">6.
 Queue Using Function and Pointer</a><br>
   <a href="https://github.com/Adhil-Bin-Nadeer/Data-Structure-Using-C/blob/main/QueueFunction.c">7.
 Queue Using Function </a><br>
    <a href="https://github.com/Adhil-Bin-Nadeer/Data-Structure-Using-C/blob/main/Stack.c">8.
 Stack Using Function </a><br>
+     <a href="https://github.com/Adhil-Bin-Nadeer/Data-Structure-Using-C/blob/main/CircularQueue.c">9.
+Circular Queue Using Function </a><br>
+     <a href="https://github.com/Adhil-Bin-Nadeer/Data-Structure-Using-C/blob/main/InfixToPostifix.c">10.
+Convert Expression Into Infix to Postfix Using Function </a><br>

 </body>
 </html>